mlcommons/training/image_classification/README.md

 ### Data preprocessing

-There are two parts to the data processing.
+There are two stages to the data processing.
 1) Download and package images for training that takes place once for a given dataset.
-2) processing as part of training often called the input pipeline.
+2) Processing as part of training often called the input pipeline.

+**Stage 1**

 In the first stage, the images are not manipulated other than converting pngs to jpegs and a few jpegs encoded with cmyk to rgb.
 In both instances the quality